 Is Your HIV Treatment Working?
 Warning Signs and False Alarms

 In fact, that's likely exactly what's happening: What you're experiencing may well be Immune Reconstitution Inflammatory Syndrome (IRIS).
-IRIS is a sign that the medications you're taking are helping out the immune system, and as a result your body is now able to recognize and mount a response to invaders that have been taking advantage of your weakened state.
-Although IRIS might make you feel worse at first, once your recovering immune system fights off the infection you'll start to feel much, much better than before you started treatment.
+IRIS is a sign that the medications you're taking are helping the immune system, and as a result, your body is now able to recognize and mount a response to invaders that have been taking advantage of your weakened state.
+Although IRIS might make you feel worse at first, once your recovering immune system fights off the infection, you'll start to feel much, much better than before you started treatment.

 This article was provided by TheBody.com.

 (Please note: Your name and comment will be public, and may even show up in